pkerspe/ESP-StepperMotor-Server/README.md

 # API documentation

 ## Library API documentation
-The Library is designed with ease of use and flexibility in the configuration in mind.
+The Library is designed with ease of use and flexibility of the configuration options in mind.
 You can configure the server completely in your code or you can just use the basic example code and perform all further configuration in the Web user interface using your browser.

 Here is an overview of the most important API calls, in case you want to go down the road of customizing and configuration within you sketch:
 *class ESPStepperMotorServer*